wmeints/effective-llm-applications/manuscript/03-getting-started-with-semantic-kernel.md

 because you can use them to:

 - Perform actions based on the prompt of the user.
-- Find relevant content to enhance the response to the prompt.
+- Find relevant content to enhance the response to your prompt.

-We will cover functions in great depth through chapters 5 and 6, for now it's important to understand a trick I like to call the kernel loop in relation to function calling.
+We will cover functions in great depth through chapters 5 and 6, for now it's important to understand a trick I like to call the kernel loop.

 Modern LLMs support function calling and can, if you design your application right, combine several calls to functions to complete a reasonably complex task.